To smooth a cloud or to pin it down: Guarantees and Insights on Score Matching in Denoising Diffusion Models: Conclusion

 \section{Conclusion}

 We establish a connection between the VP-SDE score and the OU-semigroup, revealing similarities between F\"{o}llmer drift-based and DDPM-based sampling approaches.
 Using this connection, we demonstrate how the VP-SDE score can be approximated efficiently by multilayer neural networks, under fairly general assumptions on the target distribution.
-In order to exploit previous results on the F\"{o}llmer drift \citep{tzen2019theoretical} we establish novel regularity properties for the OU-semigroup that allow us to adapt the results in \cite{tzen2019theoretical} to our setting.
-Although our results are derived for target distributions represented as densities, rather than empirical distributions as in DDPM, however, these results may apply in the large sample limit, given suitable assumptions.
+To exploit previous results on the F\"{o}llmer drift \citep{tzen2019theoretical} we establish novel regularity properties for the OU-semigroup that allow us to adapt the results in \cite{tzen2019theoretical} to our setting.
+Finally motivated by our theoretical results we empirically demonstrate how a VP-SDE based forward process can be approximated better by a neural network of the same size than one with a PBM-SDE forward process.